Thomas Fleet

-Thomas Fleet (1685–1758) was an English printer who came to the British colonies in America and established himself as a printer and publisher in Boston.
+Thomas Fleet (September 8, 1685 – July 21, 1758) was an English printer who came to the British colonies in America and established himself as a printer and publisher in Boston.
 His decision to come to the colonies was prompted by people seeking retribution for what was considered his public display of disrespect for a popular member of the English clergy.
 Fleet produced works for various booksellers, printed pamphlets, ballads, children's stories and later established the Boston Evening Post.
 In his earlier years fleet compiled his own version of Mother Goose from stories told by his mother-in-law, Elizabeth Vergoose, to his children.
 When he published various controversial accounts about the colonial government and the clergy he was admonished, threatened with prosecution and subsequently became one of the first American printers to challenge royal authority and defend the idea of Freedom of the Press.
 Through his newspaper Fleet played an active role in the Christian revivalist controversy that occurred in the colonies during the early eighteenth century.

 Early life and family

-Thomas Fleet was born on September 8, 1685, in Tilstock, a chapelry in tho parish of Whitchurch, of Shropshire in England, the son of Thomas and Isabella Fleet.
+Thomas Fleet was born on September 8, 1685, in Tilstock, a chapelry in the parish of Whitchurch, of Shropshire in England, the son of Thomas and Isabella Fleet.
 He learned the printing business in Bristol, England where he served as an apprentice and later worked as a journeyman.